aibolem/RAMDanceToolkitwiki/RAM-API-Reference.md

 #### void ramNode::endTransform()

 Alias to _restoreTransformGL()_ .
-The sample code putted at ramNode::operator ofVec3f() didn't include orientation so here is the another sample to use orientation of ramNode.
+The sample code putted at ramNode::operator ofVec3f() didn't use the orientation so here is the another sample to use orientation of ramNode.

 	void testApp::drawActor(const ramActor &actor)
 	{